 CLICK HERE to view a poster with information about the Tazemetostat Trials

 Researchers at NYU, who previously discovered the gene thought to cause SCCOHT, are now learning how this gene interacts with other proteins to cause this cancer and focusing on which drugs may most effectively treat this aggressive disease.
 The gene, SMARCA4, plays a role in chromatin modification and epigenetic changes which is the way in which DNA accesses chromosomes to control various replication events within a cell.
 More information about these research findings can be found HERE.

-Ongoing work at MSKCC (Memorial Sloan Kettering Cancer Center) is centered around developing new animal models to improve the study of SCCOHT.
+Ongoing work at NYU (New York University Langone Health) is centered around developing new animal models to improve the study of SCCOHT.
 NYU is also interested in learning more about the risk factors for this rare disease and studying the epidemiology behind SCCO.
-The research is led by Douglas A. Levine, MD and the research team can be reached by email at email@example.com More information about the lab is coming soon as we get our new lab web page set-up, but information about Dr. Levine can be found HERE.
+The research is led by Douglas A. Levine, MD and the research team can be reached by email at email@example.com.
+More information about the lab can be found HERE and information about Dr. Levine can be found HERE.
 Follow Dr. Levine on twitter @levineMD for research updates as they become available.